 So how do we determine the nine coefficients of the Forward Matrix in Equation 1?

-The 9 unknown coefficients operate on white balanced and demosaiced RGB data to transform it linearly into data.
-It follows that if we had 3 sets of values and their corresponding triplets we could solve for the coefficients.
-The results would be valid for the given hardware and illumination.
+The 9 unknown coefficients operate on white balanced and demosaiced data to transform it linearly into data.
+It follows that if we had the values from three pixels and we knew their corresponding triplets we could solve for the coefficients.
+The results would be valid for the given hardware, scene and illumination.

 Looks easy?
 In fact it is much easier than that.

 X-Rite produces a number of ColorChecker 24 patch standard targets whose reflectance information is published and well thumbed.
 For this example I will use their handy Passport Photo version.

 The 24 patches in the ColorChecker target carry reflectances that are supposed to be representative of everyday photographic subjects, as found in skin, foliage and sky colors.
 The color scientists at BabelColor.com have measured a sample of 30 ColorChecker targets over the years and compared them to published specifications (pre-November 2014 formulations shown, as my unit is older than that):

 Note that 1 is supposed to represent a just noticeable color difference, so you can see that with the exception of purple and white the patches do seem to provide a reasonably stable reference.
 This information, as well as average patch reflectance from 380 to 730nm at 10nm increments, is available in a spreadsheet from the relative link above.